 Already, we have identified 26 new species awaiting formal recognition.
 This work has only just begun.
 A Family Effort, A Collective Gift While this was my journey, it was deeply supported by my family.
 My wife, a science teacher, and my daughters — both students of agriculture and horticulture — joined me during parts of the trip.
 Their presence turned learning into bonding, and reflection into shared purpose.
 Gratitude to The Cocoon Initiative The support I received was not just financial — it was moral and spiritual.
 It gave me the freedom to follow a dream long held, to serve both nature and future generations.
 To Cocoon, I say thank you — and I urge you to bring this opportunity to more changemakers across India.
 This kind of sabbatical is rare and deeply needed.
 My Advice to Future Sabbatical Takers

 Let us not wait until it is too late to protect what gives us life.
 Let us listen to the forest, learn from its people, and act with courage.
+By Sajal Kanti Kayal (Sabbatical from 1st May 2024 to 31st July 2024)

 In the nonprofit sector, we're often driven by purpose — yet pulled in all directions.
 Juggling travel, community commitments, meetings, and deadlines, we sometimes forget to check in with ourselves.
 My three-month sabbatical, supported by The Cocoon Initiative, gave me the space to do exactly that.
 Between May and July 2024, I consciously stepped away from my regular routine to focus on something we often neglect — self.
 What unfolded was a period of profound reflection, meaningful connection, and powerful learning.
 Learning to Slow Down: Mindfulness & MeditationMy journey began at the Vipassana Centre in Jodhpur, Rajasthan, with an 11-day silent meditation course.
 This was followed by a 7-day Inner Engineering session at the Isha Foundation.
 These weren’t just wellness retreats — they were inner resets.
 These practices deepened my awareness of the present moment, helping me disentangle from habitual work-related thoughts.
 Initially, it was difficult to detach.
 But with mindful discipline, I created space between myself and the constant drive to “do.”
 That gap made room for clarity, stillness, and new perspectives.
 One insight stood out: inner work is essential to meaningful outer work.
 And that balance must be nurtured with intention.
 Rediscovering Family, Reclaiming Time A highlight of my sabbatical was a long-overdue trip to Uttarakhand with my family.
 For years, my professional responsibilities — especially extensive travel — had limited our time together.
 This trip became a chance to reconnect and simply enjoy each other’s company.
 The mountain landscapes, rich cultural heritage, and slow pace reminded me that rejuvenation doesn't need to be complicated.
 Sometimes, it’s just about showing up for your loved ones, undistracted.
 This experience reminded me that work-life balance isn't a luxury — it's a necessity for sustainable leadership.
 Stepping into Learning and Leadership During the sabbatical, I also invested in my professional growth.
 I joined a leadership development training that covered: